gosantos/transport_tacker/README.md

 The method was created using the following algorithm: http://www.geodatasource.com/developers/javascript

-The method *isOutOfLimit* in the file *models/city.js* controls that.
+The method *isOutOfLimit* in the file *models/city.js* controls it.

 ### Vehicles

 All vehicles are departing from the downtown.

-The interval time to update a record uses the method *checkIfNeedsTobeUpdated* in the file *models/vehicle.js*.
+The control of the interval time to update a record is implemented by the method *checkIfNeedsTobeUpdated* in the file *models/vehicle.js*.

 The moving simulation of all vehicles was developed using the algorithm  it follows: